The Price of Quota-based Diversity in Assignment Problems: Discussion and Future Work

-Our work constitutes a first step towards a better understanding of the effect of diversity constraints on social welfare.
-We offer computational insights, providing a general hardness result, sufficient conditions for tractability, and a $\tfrac12$-approximation algorithm for the \ASTC problem.
-Our S-reduction essentially shows that \ASTC is a special (still NP-complete) case of the \BCM problem and also implies some easy generalizations of our results (although the question of a better approximation remains open).
-For example, there is a PTAS for \BCM if one allows $(1+\eps)$-violations of the color constraints~\cite{grandoni2009iterative}; this immediately implies a PTAS for \ASTC where one allows $(1+\eps)$-violations of the type-block constraints.
+Our work constitutes a first step towards a better understanding of the effect of hard diversity constraints on social welfare.
+We can summarize our results as follows.
+One of our main contributions is to offer computational insights into the \ASTC problem: a general hardness result, sufficient conditions for tractability, and a $\tfrac12$-approximation algorithm.
 We derive two upper bounds on the price of diversity defined as the ratio of the optimal welfare achievable with and without type-block constraints: the first is in terms of block quotas only, independent of the utility model, hence under the planner's control; the second is parametrized in terms of inter-type disparity, which shows that when the disparity is low, the welfare loss is much closer to its ideal value of $1$ than the first bound would suggest.
+We analyze our model's behavior in simulations based on two real-world data sets.

+We will conclude with further remarks on the above results, a few straightforward implications, and directions for further research.